cbarcl01/CB_BMEG591E-repository/Assignment_5/Assignment_5.md

 #?# Do you see an overlap between the peaks of different epigenetic marks?
 Which epigenetic marks? - 1 pt

-Yes, there is an overlap between H3K27ac and H3K4me3
+Yes, there is an overlap between the active H3K27ac and H3K4me3, with an increase in expression after TSS to TES, this is particularly apparent in Cluster 2.

 #?# Why do you think these epigenetic marks overlap? - 1 pt